Winter Planting Guide

 If you are just starting, consider where the sun will be and plan to plant tall plants where they will not shade smaller ones, unless those are crops with shallow roots like lettuces that are quickly effected by soil that is too dry.
 These can use tall friends.

 If you have planted in your garden before, you can use this time to consider how you will rotate your crops.
 Try to plant a different plant family in each spot.
 Think of it as each plant family using a lot of the same kinds of nutrients from the soil.
 If you plant them there again, those particular nutrients will become depleted.
 If you rotate in a plant from a different family, they will use different nutrients or nutrients at different levels and give the soil a chance to replenish itself.
 Another benefit to rotation: pest control.
+There’s nothing worse than having these little rodents and insects ruining your plants that you spent so long growing.
+Did you know that there are people out there (especially farmers), who instead of getting help from pest control companies take it upon themselves to use Airsoft Guns to get rid of the rodents?
+Not many people have heard of this method, but it does work.
+As long as it does the job, that’s all that matters.
 Though I don’t think moving my tomatoes over 5 feet will fool many bugs, there are a lot of insects that lay their eggs in the soil around their favorite plant and when those grubs hatch they just crawl up and devour your plant.

 No Bugs/No Deer